-Many roadside food vendors will sell these delicious fried dough treats filled with the traditional saltfish or with equally traditional cheddar cheese, but you can also get them plain or sometimes filled with canned tuna or even with a slab of baked local fish…at home you can fill them with whatever you like, but if you’re out and about, ask what’s available and have fun exploring this local favourite!
+Many roadside food vendors will sell these delicious fried-dough treats filled with the traditional saltfish or with equally traditional cheddar cheese.
+But you can also buy them plain, filled with smoked herring or even with a slab of baked local fish.
+At home you can fill them with whatever you like, but if you’re out and about discovering Saint Lucia, ask what’s available and have fun exploring the versatility of this local favourite!

 When fried, both bakes and floats are somewhat like a doughnut, but often not as sweet and altogether more substantial, with a tiny bit of a chewy texture and a pocket of air inside.
 Be warned…they are addictive!